Sorry, you need to enable JavaScript to visit this website.

 5.3 Youth representation bodies

-Bosnia and Herzegovina does not have national youth representation bodies beside the Commission for Coordination of Youth Issues in BiH.
+BiH does not have national youth representation bodies beside the Commission for Coordination of Youth Issues in BiH.

 Youth parliament

-There is no youth parliament in Bosnia and Herzegovina.
+There is no youth parliament in BiH.

 Youth councils and/or youth advisory boards

-The RS Youth Council is an umbrella youth organization in RS, whose position and role are defined by the Law on Youth Organization, adopted by the RS National Assembly in 2004.
+The RS Youth Council is an umbrella youth organization in RS, whose position and role are defined by the RS Law on Youth Organization, adopted by the RS National Assembly in 2004.

 The BD Youth Council is an umbrella organization of youth organizations in BD established under the BD Youth Law.